bdeckard92/dupUT/01-Class-Content/03-JavaScript/01-Activities/04-Functions/README.md

   * Create a function, `muliplier()`, that accepts three arguments and returns their product.

-  * Create a function, `isString()`, that accepts three arguments and checks if the type of all three is string.
+  * Create a function, `isString()`, that accepts three arguments and checks if the type of all three is a string.

     * If they are strings, return a message confirming they are strings.